 Prohibition on forfeiture for non-payment of rent (in business tenancies)

-The Coronavirus Act 2020 (in force since 25 March 2020) had already provided a prohibition on forfeiture for non-payment of rent and prevents landlords pursuing business tenants under the provisions of Commercial Rent Arrears Recovery (CRAR) unless they are owed at least 90 days of unpaid rent.
-The provisions (having already been extended once) are currently set to last until 30 September 2020 but may be extended further.
+The Coronavirus Act 2020 (in force since 25 March 2020) had already provided a prohibition on forfeiture for non-payment of rent and prevents landlords pursuing business tenants under the provisions of Commercial Rent Arrears Recovery (CRAR) unless they are owed at least a specified amount of days of unpaid rent.
+The provisions (having already been extended once) are currently set to last until 30 December 2020 but may be extended further.

 Stay of possession proceedings brought under CPR Part 55 (not including trespass) and enforcement proceedings in relation to orders for possession (warrant or writ of possession)

 Coronavirus pandemic-related updates to the Practice Direction in relation to possession proceedings came into effect from 18 April 2020.
 These provided for possession proceedings brought under CPR Part 55 (not including trespass) and enforcement proceedings in relation to orders for possession (warrants or writs of possession) to be stayed (for a period of 90 days).
-The provision had already been extended further with an amendment which took effect on 25 June 2020 and provided for that stay to be extended to 23 August 2020.
-The provision for this stay has now (announced on Friday 21 August 2020) been extended a second time, to 20 September 2020.
+The provision hwas then extended further with an amendment which took effect on 25 June 2020 and provided for that stay to be extended to 23 August 2020 and a second time, to 20 September 2020.

-Creditors may, however, note that it is not prohibited to issue such proceeding (although such proceedings would then of course initially be stayed).
+Creditors were not prohibited fom issuing such proceedings (although such proceedings would then of course initially be stayed).

-For any questions regarding the above article or afor further advice, contact the Insolvency & Business Recovery Team by email or by calling 01603 610911.
+For any questions regarding the above article or for further advice, contact the Insolvency & Business Recovery Team by email or by calling 01603 610911.

 Note: The content of this article is for general information only and does not constitute legal advice.
 Specific legal advice should be taken in any specific circumstance.